johnpeart/johnpeart.github.io/src/posts/note/2024-04-02-one-week-one-note-one-thing.md

 I will write one note each week, on a Friday afternoon.
 I will constrain that one note to one thing I have taken away from that one week.

 The task starts this Friday.
-Let's see how it goes!
+Let’s see how it goes!